 By sharing we tell a story.
 Brand is the hero or anti-hero seeking popularity through likeness.
 A main difference between Pinterest and Instagram is one of a third person versus a first person narrative.
 But does Instagram win as the more effective of the two?
 Maybe.
 The two applications serve different purposes and functions.
 In relation to each other, Instagram and Pinterest are complementary.
 In the midst of the evolution of social media, one thing remains for sure about social, it is democratic.

 In our increasingly visual society, narratives evolve through shared images, sometimes singular, and sometimes collages together.
 We tell stories.
 Images evoke sensory responses far more powerful than words alone.
-Memories and emotions are powerfully charged through visual mediums and when selling a product, emotional engagement of your potential buyer is essential.
-This is why visual advertising both video and stills will always be essential, and offer a value beyond that of words alone.
+Memories and emotions are powerfully charged through visual mediums.
+The emotional engagement of your potential customer is essential.
+Visual advertising is essential, and offers value what words can do alone.

 On a planet of 6 billion, the irony is the deep sense of isolation many people suffer from, especially in western culture.
 Humans are essentially social creatures.
 We crave connection and need to communicate.
 We need shared experiences.
 We desperately need to know that we are not alone.
 Shared images break the barriers of that feeling of isolation, if only for a few moments.
 Collapsing our perceived differences across the boundaries of nation states, cultures and religions and languages to engage in shared perspectives, insights and interests that essentially evoke an emotional response.